Skills Ontario Competition

 Prior to the provincial-level competition, we host Skills Ontario Qualifying Competitions for four select contests that students must participate in first to determine who will continue to the provincial level.
-The Qualifying Competitions will take place on Saturday, April 1st, 2023 at various locations across the province for Culinary, Carpentry Individual, TV Video (team of two), and Welding.
+The secondary-level Qualifying Competitions are tentatively being planned for April 6th and/or April 13th at various locations across the province for Culinary, Carpentry Individual, TV Video (team of two), and Welding.
 For more information on the Qualifying Competitions, click here.

 If you have any questions, please email competitions@skillsontario.com.
 For latest developments, follow us on Twitter at @skillsontario.